 WHY DOES THIS HAPPEN?
 WHAT CAN YOU DO?
-Eating too much Measure your food Eating too fast Put your fork down between bites Time your meals Not chewing enough Chew your food 20 to 30 times for each bite Eating foods that are too dry or tough Use a slow cooker, add a sauce to soften your food Taking bites that are too large Cut food into the size of a teaspoon or smaller Eating and drinking at the same time Do not drink during a meal and wait 30 minutes after a meal Swallowing air Do not drink carbonated beverages Dehydration Keep track of how much you drink in your food journal
+Eating too much Measure your food Eating too fast Put your fork down between bites Time your meals Not chewing enough Chew your food 20 to 30 times for each bite Eating foods that are too dry or tough Use a slow cooker, add a sugar-free sauce to soften your food Taking bites that are too large Cut food into the size of a teaspoon or smaller Eating and drinking at the same time Do not drink during a meal and wait 30 minutes after a meal Swallowing air Do not drink carbonated beverages.
+Do not drink with a straw.
+Dehydration Keep track of how much you are drinking with a food journal, or with a food tracking app (such as Baritastic).